University of Toronto Profile

-Contact the University for financial aid advising, or read about the many financial aid opportunities available to Aboriginal students.
+Contact the University for financial aid advising, or read about the many financial aid opportunities available to Indigenous students.

 Scholarships and Bursaries

-In addition, financial aid is available through a variety of other scholarships, bursaries, government programs, and Aboriginal specific scholarships and awards.
-Below are examples of two awards available at U of T:
+In addition, financial aid is available through a variety of other scholarships, bursaries, government programs and Indigenous-specific scholarships and awards.
+The following are examples of 2 awards available at U of T.

-The President’s Award for the Outstanding Indigenous Student of the Year is given to a student of Aboriginal ancestry (First Nations, Métis, and Inuit) who is studying full time at U of T and involved in course work.
-The recipient will be selected on the basis of academic achievement, and previous and/or intended contribution to the Aboriginal community.
+The President’s Award for the Outstanding Indigenous Student of the Year is given to a student of Indigenous ancestry (First Nations, Métis and Inuit) who is studying full time at U of T and involved in course work.
+The recipient will be selected on the basis of academic achievement, and previous and/or intended contribution to the Indigenous community.

-The Dr. Lillian McGregor Aboriginal Award of Excellence is given to Aboriginal students who are studying full time at U of T (graduate and second-entry programs), who have financial need, and who are Ontario residents.
-Preference is given to applicants who can demonstrate a contribution to the Aboriginal community through volunteerism and involvement with First Nations House and/or the Native Students Association.
+The Dr. Lillian McGregor Aboriginal Award of Excellence is given to Indigenous students who are studying full time at U of T (graduate and second-entry programs), who have financial need and who are Ontario residents.
+Preference is given to applicants who can demonstrate a contribution to the Indigenous community through volunteerism and involvement with First Nations House and/or the Indigenous Students Association.

 Ontario Student Assistance Program (OSAP)

-Loan and grant funding through the Ontario Student Assistance Program (OSAP) is one of the ways that you can finance your postsecondary education.
+Loan and grant funding through the Ontario Student Assistance Program (OSAP) is 1 of the ways that you can finance your postsecondary education.
 The registrar’s office at your campus, faculty or college or at Enrolment Services can help you apply for OSAP.
-For more information see the University of Tornoto’s Financial Aid page
+For more information visit the University of Toronto’s Financial Aid website

 Work Study Program and Part-Time Work

 The Work Study Program at U of T can help eligible students to find part-time work at the university.
-Some of the jobs available to you might include helping professors with research or working at campus organizations such as the Aboriginal Student Centre.
+Some of the jobs available to you might include helping professors with research or working at campus organizations such as Indigenous Student Services.

-Each U of T campus offers Aboriginal Student services.
-The services strive to be a home-away-from-home for Aboriginal learners.
-You can talk with counsellors, meet other students, and join in activities and cultural events.
-Below are just some of the services you will find at U of T and Aboriginal Student Services.
+Each U of T campus offers a number of supports for Indigenous students.
+The services strive to be a home away from home for Indigenous learners.
+You can talk with counsellors, meet other students and join in activities and cultural events.
+The following are just some of the services you will find at U of T.

-Services include culturally supportive academic advising to both undergraduate and graduate students on all three campuses.
+Services include culturally supportive academic advising for both undergraduate and graduate students on all 3 campuses.
 You can access academic advising services that include assistance with academic planning, advocacy with other U of T departments, assistance with registration and scheduling, and personalized one-on-one appointments.

-Elders are vital to the Aboriginal community.
-The Elder and Traditional Teacher program at First Nations House and at the Indigenous Outreach Centres at UTM and UTSC give you the chance to meet with Elders and Traditional Teachers for support, guidance, and teachings.
+Elders are vital to the Indigenous community.
+The Elder and Traditional Teacher program at First Nations House and at the Indigenous Outreach Centres at UTM and UTSC give you the chance to meet with Elders and Traditional Teachers for support, guidance and teachings.

-The Aboriginal Learning Strategist, can help you with writing and research strategies, exam preparation, or time management.
+The Indigenous Learning Strategist can help you with writing and research strategies, exam preparation or time management.
 Face-to-face meetings and workshops are offered throughout the year.

-The Resource Centre, part of the First Nations House, maintains a growing collection of printed materials and audiovisual resources that represent a wide range of Aboriginal-related content.
-The Resource Centre Coordinator is very knowledgeable about Aboriginal/Indigenous issues and is available to help students with research.
-The centre carries many texts and other course materials required in the Aboriginal Studies Program as well as a range of books that support students taking courses in other faculties and departments
+The Resource Centre, part of the First Nations House, maintains a growing collection of printed materials and audiovisual resources that represent a wide range of Indigenous-related content.
+The Resource Centre Coordinator is very knowledgeable about Indigenous issues and is available to help students with research.
+The centre carries many texts and other course materials required in the Indigenous Studies program and a range of books that support students taking courses in other faculties and departments.

 At university, you can explore your interests, inside and outside of the classroom.
 You will have opportunities to attend social events or join a student club.
 You might also like to play extracurricular sports or, if you live on campus, become involved in your residence community.
-Below you will find more about student life at U of T.
+In this section you will find more about student life at U of T.

-Orientation Week events and activities help new students make a smooth transition to their first year at U of T. The week introduces you to the campus community and helps you to connect with your smaller college or faculty community, as well as U of T as a whole.
-There is orientation programming for you, whether you are a recent graduate of secondary school, a mature student returning to school, or transferring from another university.
+Orientation Week events and activities help new students make a smooth transition to their first year at U of T. The week introduces you to the campus community and helps you connect with your smaller college or faculty community, and with U of T as a whole.
+There is orientation programming for you, whether you are a recent graduate of secondary school, a mature student returning to school, or a transfer student from another university.

 Clubs and Societies

-Ulife is U of T’s one-stop website that lists a large, diverse directory of student clubs, organizations, activities, and opportunities on all three campuses.
-The thousands of entries include film appreciation clubs, debating societies, sports teams, social activism, drop-in classes, and research opportunities and awards.
+Ulife is U of T’s one-stop website that lists a large, diverse directory of student clubs, organizations, activities and opportunities on all 3 campuses.
+The thousands of entries include film appreciation clubs, debating societies, sports teams, social activism, drop-in classes and research opportunities and awards.

-The Natives Students Association (NSA) creates social and cultural networks of students through feasts, social gatherings, conferences, and other cultural events.
+The Indigenous Students Association creates social and cultural networks of students through feasts, social gatherings, conferences and other cultural events.
 It also supports events run by other student organizations in U of T and in broader Canadian communities.
 Additionally, the NSA Council leaders are advocates on behalf of Indigenous issues in Canada.

-The Indigenous Law Students’ Association at the Faculty of Law is an active circle of students from many different Aboriginal cultures.
-The association provides social support for Aboriginal law students.
-It also promotes awareness about Aboriginal issues and procures funding for special professional and educational opportunities.
+The Indigenous Law Students’ Association at the Faculty of Law is an active circle of students from many different Indigenous cultures.
+The association provides social support for Indigenous law students.
+It also promotes awareness about Indigenous issues and procures funding for special professional and educational opportunities.

 Your student union plays an important role at university.
 The union advocates on behalf of students on campus and in the community.
 Members may also organize your Orientation Week and student clubs.
 At U of T, you are represented by campus-based student unions and divisional student societies.

 U of T is home to Varsity Blues sports that range from baseball to lacrosse.
-The Varsity Blues participate both in Ontario University Athletics (OUA) and Canadian Interuniversity Sport.
-Get more information on varsity athletics at U of T that includes try-out dates.
+The Varsity Blues participate in both Ontario University Athletics (OUA) and Canadian Interuniversity Sport.
+Find more information on varsity athletics at U of T that includes try-out dates.

 Recreation and Intramurals

-U of T offers recreational sports and leagues regardless of your skill level.
-Recreational sports include basketball, flag football, and hockey.
+U of T offers recreational sports and leagues that you can participate in regardless of your skill level.
+Recreational sports include basketball, flag football and hockey.
 Joining a team is a great way to meet other people and stay active, whether you are continuing to play a sport or starting a new one.

 If you have a disability that requires academic accommodation and support, Accessibility Services is available on each campus for help.
 It is important that you reach out to the office as soon as possible to ensure the appropriate supports are in place for you at the beginning of the school year.